CWTSLeiden/CWTS-ETL-tooling/README.md

 ### run_sql_folder

 - v1.1.0
-    - By default the function will now stop running scripts when a script produces an error in its logfile.
+    - By default the function will now stop running scripts when a script produces an error in its error file.
     - **add global variable `sql_interrupt_on_error`**
         - set to "false" to disable the interruption